rrwick/Deepbinner/README.md

 ## Performance

-Deepbinner lives up to its name by using a very _deep_ neural network.
+Deepbinner lives up to its name by using a _deep_ neural network.
 It's therefore not particularly fast, but should be fast enough to keep up with a typical MinION run.
 If you want to squeeze out a bit more performance, try adjusting the 'Performance' options.
 [Read more here](https://www.tensorflow.org/performance/performance_guide) for a detailed description of these options.
 In my tests, it can classify about 15 reads/sec using 12 threads (the default).
 Giving it more threads helps a little, but not much.

 Running Deepbinner on a GPU can give much better performance.
 My tests on a Tesla K80 could classify over 100 reads/sec.
 Modern GPUs could probably do even better.